SteeltoeOSS/Samples/Security/src/RedisDataProtectionKeyStore/README.md

 2016-07-01T07:27:57.73-0600 [APP/0]      OUT Now listening on: http://*:57540
 2016-07-01T07:27:57.73-0600 [APP/0]      OUT Application started.
 Press Ctrl+C to shut down.
 ```
 At this point the app is up and running.
-Click on the `Protected` link in the menu and you should see something like the following:
+Bring up the home page of the app and click on the `Protected` link in the menu and you should see something like the following:
 ```
 Protected Data.
 InstanceIndex=0